NoahKise/word-puzzle/README.md

 * add hangman graphic that pic is related to number guesses left
 * graphic for win/lose
 _class bonus_
-* Try to change the color of an element on your game page based on whether the guess was right or wrong.
-Play around with changing the layout of your template file based on whether a guess is right or wrong, and whether or not the game is over.
 * Make the game two-player!
 Create a new form page where one user can choose a word for the other user to guess.
 * Try stylizing this game like Wordle.